rtimmons/jnl/README.md

 1.  "daily" files

-    -   Use `jdaily` to open the current day's file (and create it if it doesn't exist)
+    -   Use `jnl today` to open the current day's file (and create it if it doesn't exist)
-    -   You can create at most one per day (`jdaily` looks for an existing item for today before creating a new one).
+    -   You can create at most one per day (`jnl today` looks for an existing item for today before creating a new one).
     -   Daily files are just like regular worklog files, they just have a `@quick(daily/$yyyymmdd)` tag so they get symlinked to `quick/daily/$yyyymmdd.txt`.

     I use daily files for jotting down things I did, links to pull-requests I created, for putting meeting notes, etc.